xpack/web-jekyll/pages/dev-tools/meson-build/index.md

 - a more convenient integration with CI environment

-All binaries are self-contained, they include all required libraries, and can be installed at any location.
+All binaries are self-contained, they include all required libraries, and can be installed in any location.

 ## Compatibility